Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 To compare the data, a separate group of experts analyzed the behavior of the couples, taking special note of positive qualities like “acceptance” or negative qualities like “blame.”
 The researchers then tracked the couples over a period of five years to determine if there was any change in their relationship.

 “Psychological practitioners and researchers have long known that the way that partners talk about and discuss problems has important implications for the health of their relationships.
 However, the lack of efficient and reliable tools for measuring the important elements in those conversations has been a major impediment in their widespread clinical use.
-These findings represent a major step forward in making objective measurement of behavior practical and feasible for couple therapists,” said collaborator Brian Baucom of the University of Utah.
+These findings represent a major step forward in making an objective measurement of behavior practical and feasible for couple therapists,” said collaborator Brian Baucom of the University of Utah.